apollographql/apollo-server/docs/source/schema/schema.md

 }
 ```

-A single client request can include multiple mutations to execute.
-To prevent race conditions, mutations are executed serially in the order they're listed.
+A single mutation operation can include multiple top-level fields of the `Mutation` type.
+This usually means that the operation will execute multiple back-end writes (at least one for each field).
+To prevent race conditions, top-level `Mutation` fields are [resolved](../data/resolvers/) serially in the order they're listed (all other fields can be resolved in parallel).

 [Learn more about designing mutations](#designing-mutations)